• Skip to primary navigation

 Steamed Edamame

-When we started cooking Edamame at home, it was always steamed edamame.
+When we started cooking Edamame at home, it always consisted of steamed edamame.
 You can use a small or medium size pan with boiling water and add the edamame for a couple of minutes (7-8 minutes).

 All you need to do after is drain the edamame, add some sea salt and flavorings of your choice, and serve them.
 We absolutely love edamame served with some toasted sesame oil.